Hingham Nursery School

 Philosophy

-The philosophy of our school is based on the well-proven educational theory that a child interacting in a developmentally appropriate environment will develop socially and emotionally while learning cognitive readiness skills, which are the foundation of later school experience.
 Our curriculum is supported by classrooms whose configuration allows a child to explore all the areas, each with a variety of materials, appropriate for their age and stage of development.
-Our commitment is to facilitate a child’s learning through process-based, rather than product-based experience.
-We utilize the Massachusetts Department of Education’s Early Childhood Program Standards and the Guidelines for Preschool Learning Experiences.
+Our commitment is to facilitate a child’s learning through process-based, rather than product-based experiences.

 Faculty and Staff